 - 1. Mario takes a photo of Eve at a conference. - 2.
 Eve agrees on uploading the photo to AISEC's photo gallery service. - 3.
 Before uploading Eve chooses the sticky policy determining who might get access to the photo.
-Here, default policies are: a) Only the user her-/himself b) Participants of the conference c) Internet free download - 4.
-According to the policy (a) the photo will be uploaded restricted to Eve's eyes only. - 5.
-Mario's boss checks the gallery for available photos but he cannot see Eve's photo.
+Here, default policies are:

+a)Only the user her-/himself

+b)Participants of the conference

+- 4. According to the policy (a) the photo will be uploaded restricted to Eve's eyes only.